tashwitab/Arithmetic-operations/README.md

            8. Display "num1%num2 = " followed by the result of num1 % num2.
            9.Display "num1%num2 = " followed by the result of num1 % num2.
            10. End
+CONCLUSION: The arithmetic operators are used in the program.